Radical-Egg/vein-dedicated-server/README.md

 * Setup trap/graceful stop on SIGINT
 * k3s deployment with helm
 * Setup github actions to auto publish new images on code change
-* Template Game.ini before first install so that environment variables can be passed for common variables like ServerName etc

 ## Licensing